 You can join relevant groups and post your resume there to show potential employers that you’re serious about becoming a carpenter apprentice.

-If you are looking for organizations/companies that offer apprenticeship program in North Dakota, here are your choices:
+If you are looking for organizations/companies that offer apprenticeship programs in North Dakota, here are your choices:

 • Carpenters Local 1091